menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

 To be honest, I am not sure.
 Even though Jaccard ignores the order of the songs, it is important to note that all the ranking-aware metrics ignore **all the songs in the world which were not listed on either list!**
-Meaning that this view of the lists being uncorrelated or even negatively correlated is in the narrow world of the 100–200 songs on the two lists.
+Meaning that this view of the lists being moderately to strongly **positively** correlated (Kendall around 0.58 and Spearman around 0.73) is still restricted to the narrow world of the 100–200 songs that actually appear on the two lists.
-In a way, they can be seen as complementary to Jaccard.
+In a way, these rank correlations can be seen as complementary to Jaccard: they talk about agreement *within* that overlapping slice of my listening, not about the entire musical universe.

 From those ranking-aware metrics I can't really decide, as it feels that each tells me a slightly different story and highlights a slightly different aspect.